nicolagulmini/virulent_factor_classification/README.md

-# virulent_factor_classification
+# Virulent

 Model that computes the probability of a protein to be a virulent factor.

-Since this project takes inspiration from [PathoFact](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00993-9), the feedforward artificial neural network model takes some protein features as input and it is trained in order to correctly classify if a protein is a virulent factor or not.
+Since this project takes inspiration from [PathoFact](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00993-9), the neural network takes some protein features as input and it is trained in order to correctly classify if a protein is a virulent factor or not.
 In this terms, the task is a binary classification, so an entropy loss is used.
-The features are computed with [iFeature](https://github.com/Superzchen/iFeature) so a parser of the iFeature output files, to obtain the vectors to feed the model, is used.
+Features are computed with [iFeature](https://github.com/Superzchen/iFeature) so a parser of the iFeature output files, to obtain the vectors to feed the model, is used.
 They are:
 - AAC: amino acids composition
 - DPC: dipeptide composition
 - CTDC: composition